Scottish Work-Related Road Fatality Register

 Why this matters

-Most people picture a work-related road death as a lorry or van driver killed on the job.
-That happens — but in the collisions recorded here, the person who dies is more often a member of the public: a pedestrian, cyclist or motorcyclist, or the occupant of another car, struck by someone who was driving for work.
-Occupational road risk is therefore not only a risk to employees; it is a risk those employees' journeys carry to everyone else on the road.
+Occupational road risk is not only a risk to employees; it is a risk those employees' journeys carry to everyone else on the road.
 Making that visible is the central purpose of this register.

 It adds value in ways official statistics, for all their authority, currently do not:

-• It surfaces the work dimension that official data records poorly.
-National casualty statistics are reliable on how many people die, but weak on whether a work journey was involved — journey purpose is under-recorded and not readily published.
-This register reads the circumstances of each collision and makes that judgement explicit, which is precisely the question occupational road safety turns on.
+- It surfaces the work dimension.
+National casualty statistics are reliable on how many people die, but weaker on whether a work journey was involved — journey purpose is under-recorded and not readily published.
+This register reads the circumstances of each collision and makes that judgement explicit.

-• It is current.
+- It is current.
 Official figures are published well after the event.
 This register is updated within days of a collision, while the facts — and the public's attention — are fresh.
-That makes it useful for timely awareness work, comment and campaigning.

-• It puts a spotlight on prevention.
-Every entry is, in effect, a collision that might have been prevented through better management of driving for work — vehicle choice, journey planning, fatigue and time pressure, driver training and the duty of care employers owe both their staff and the public.
+- It puts a spotlight on prevention.
+Every entry is, in effect, a collision that might have been prevented through better management of driving for work.
 The register is a standing reminder of why that management matters.

-• It can be tested against the official record.
+- It can be tested against the official record.
 Because each case is documented, it can be reconciled against official data — both to understand what the press sample misses and to measure how often the work-related nature of a death goes unrecorded.
-That comparison is itself a contribution.

 What this is not